cameroncondry/cbc-helpme/README.md

  */
 ```

-**hm.extend()** will also return the result, allowing for the possibility to make a new object when the first argument is an empty object.
+**hm.extend()** will also return the result, allowing for the possibility to make a new object without overwriting any other objects.

 ```javascript
 var object1 = {